VrajPatelK/Compiler-For-Calculator-Program/README.md

 ### Compiler for Calculator Program

-* This project is a compiler for a calculator program developed by Rajan Patel, Shail Patel, Vraj Patel, and Karan Patwa, students of the Department of Information Technology at Dharmsinh Desai University.
+* This project is a <b>Compiler For Calculator Program </b>developed by <u>Rajan Patel, Shail Patel, Vraj Patel, and Karan Patwa</u> students of the Department of Information Technology at Dharmsinh Desai University.

 ### Description
-This project aims to develop a compiler for a calculator program.
+* This project aims to develop a compiler for a calculator program.
 The project includes the implementation of the following components:

 1. First & Follow: This component is used to generate the parsing table for the grammar of the calculator program.
 It includes examples to help understand the concept.